MelissaAutumn/unity-audio-beheader/README.md

 ### Run App

-Replace the arguments below and run the help command to learn how to use this app:
+Run the help command to learn how to use this app:

 ```bash
 python ./main.py -h